Friends and family have shared their relationship to show their support.

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-2 Trees, Flowers, or Condolences have been shared with support of Charlie's family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Aldene's family - View on Tribute Wall

 Steal away, steal away, steal away to Jesus, Steal away, steal away home, I ain't got long to stay here.
 My Lord, He calls me, He calls me by the thunder; The trumpet sounds within my soul; I ain't got long to stay here.
 Green trees are bending, Poor sinners stand a trembling; The trumpet sounds within my soul; I ain't got long to stay here.
 My Lord, He calls me, He calls me by the lightning; The trumpet sounds within my soul; I ain't got long to stay here!
 It is with utmost sorrow, and heaviness of heart that we announce the passing of Ms. Aldene Widemon-Dunning of Dallas, TX.
 Services for Ms. Dunning are posted.
 Please keep the Widemon & Dunning family lifted in your thoughts and prayers.

 Aldene Widemon Dunning, affectionately known to many as Dena, passed away on June 27, 2023, in Duncanville, Texas.
 Dena was born on October 16, 1948, in Tyler, to the loving parentage of Vester Widemon Brooks and Darcie Widemon.
 Dena’s life was a true testament to that of her resilience, compassion, and unwavering love.